3pnguyen/spike-drive-base/README.md

 ## ✍️ About the author

 * I'm Ethan Nguyen and I created this hoping to help other people in FLL and Lego Robotics.
-I also wanted to improve my code, logging changes and fixing what the old version had bad or left out before.
+I also wanted to improve my code, logging changes and fixing what the old version had bad or left out before
+* My doing for all this roots to my passion for my robotics.
+Honestly, it's cool where it can get you in today's technology world
+* When I was competeing in FLL with my team, I was one of the main coders, my other teamates worked on the FLL board and I was more in the back trying to innovate.
+We were the first team in our school district and our school to reach the finals of the competition.
+We didn't win anything but we still did pretty good.
+(22th place...)
+I mean, we won at least one trophy during qualifiers and reigionals.
+After FLL we did spring showdown (another LEGO robotics competition) and we placed top 10 in the first part and top 3 or 5 in the second part.
+Of course, I'm not a one man show and my team has contributed a lot.
+Thanks team!
+* The LEGO robots at the top were designed by me and were used in spring showdown (one that was in the competition, and one that was for testing before the code was used on the main robot.
+The reason why the main robot does not look suited for spring showdown in the photo of it with the test robot was because it was after spring showdown and we were transitioning into sumo.
+I don't have many picures of the robots.
+The other picture was the final form of the sumo-ready robot that would win at the bracket for our local competition!)